mateuszdorobek/python3.info/basics/exception/about.rst

 ModuleNotFoundError
 -------------------
-Module could not be located:
+* Module could not be located

 >>> import math
 >>> import match